andya17/geog323-wildlife-corridor/docs/report/analysis_plan.md

   - 6 (gray): built-up
   - 7 (tan): bareland
   - 8 (teal): wetland

-#### adjusted_studysite

-- `Abstract`: This is a shapefile for the study site (i.e. the Makuyuni Wildlife Corridor)
-- `Spatial Coverage`: The data source pertains to Makuyuni Wildlife Corridor.
-- `Spatial Resolution`: Unknown
-- `Spatial Extent`: 833295.2141958434367552,9588552.1709635984152555 : 858831.0715981726534665,9615078.0293724834918976
-- `Spatial Reference System`: EPSG:32736 - WGS 84 / UTM zone 36S - Projected
-- `Temporal Coverage`: Unknown, presumed 2023
-- `Temporal Resolution`: Not applicable
-- `Lineage`: Sourced from the shared data from the original authors, presumed to be namely Justin Lucas.
-- `Distribution`: This was shared by the original authors.
-- `Constraints`: Unknown
-- `Data Quality`: No planned quality assessment.
-- `Variables`: The shapefile is filled with a Simple Fill and has no land cover data.

-#### bounding_box
+#### Bounding box (bounding_box.shp)

-- `Abstract`: This is a shapefile which was "used to create [a] buffer to prevent edge effects", per Justin Lucas.
+- `Abstract`: This is a shapefile which was "used to create [a] buffer to prevent edge effects", per Lucas.
 It extends past the boundaries of adjusted_studysite when the shapefiles are visualized together.
 - `Spatial Coverage`: The data source pertains to land surrounding Makuyuni Wildlife Corridor and the corridor itself.
 - `Spatial Resolution`: Unknown
 - `Spatial Extent`: 833295.2141958434367552,9585634.2357019279152155 : 860913.8547548535279930,9617039.8727052193135023